 Early intervention in behavioural problems at school

-Leiden University neuropsychologists have shown that customised intervention pays off.
+Leiden University social scientists have shown that customised intervention pays off.
 A new fundamental research-based approach in children who are in danger of going off the rails has delivered spectacular results.

 Every two-year-old child sometimes displays negative, challenging behaviour: we think this is normal for a toddler.
 However, we expect an older child to show a certain sense of empathy and an ability to follow the key conventions of social interaction.